Lansdowne (Natchez, Mississippi): Location

-The name "Geo Marshall" on this map just above and to the right of the city of Natchez - between the name Balfour (Charlotte's sister Catherine Balfour's Homewood estate with 9 enslaved Africans in 1860) and a Pond along the road - is where Lansdowne is located.
-The name Archer in the upper right area of the map is where Charlotte's sister Mary Ann and her husband James Archer lived on their Oakwood Plantation with 98 enslaved Africans in 1860.
-The name Marshall just below Natchez is the Richmond estate where Geroge's father lived in 1860.
+The name "Geo Marshall" on this map, just above and to the right of the city of Natchez - between the name Balfour (Charlotte's sister Catherine Balfour's Homewood estate with 9 enslaved Africans in 1860) and a Pond along the road - is where Lansdowne is located.
+The name "Archer" in the upper-right area of the map is where Charlotte's sister, Mary Ann, and her husband, James Archer, lived on their Oakwood Plantation, with 98 enslaved Africans, in 1860.
+The name Marshall just below Natchez is the Richmond estate where George's father lived in 1860.

 Scene looking away from the Mississippi River on Maxwell Road in Concordia Parish, LA near the Arcola and Hole in the Wall Plantation sites.

 Map showing Arcola Plantation and some of the other Hunt family plantations - Hole in the wall (Charlotte's sister Elizabeth Ogden inherited it from her parents after the Civil War), Woodlawn (misspelled as Woodland on the map, residence of Charlotte's parents - Ann and David Hunt), Brick Quarters, Flatland, Calviton ("E.G.Wood" on the map, where David Hunt's grandchildren by his son Abijah lived with their step-father Edgar Gilliam Wood).